speckly/helloworld/README.md

 ## This is a joke repository

-I take down all my JS notes in one file, the same one i used to print hello world
+I take down all my JS notes in a very wacky way, to enhance my learning in JS.